 For the district to function efficiently and have the necessary personnel present to effect a high achieving learning environment, employee absences need to be kept to a minimum.
 The district acknowledges that there are times during the school year when employees have personal business that needs to be addressed during the school day.
-Each full-time employee shall receive two (2) days of personal leave per contract year.
-The leave may be taken in increments of no less than 1⁄2 day.
+Part time non- instructional employees will receive 2 personal days each contract year.
+The leave may be taken in increments of no less than 1/2 day.
+Non- instructional full time employees will receive personal leave per contract year as indicated in the chart below: